roddypr/divergent_gerbil_genes/02-alignments_and_rates/README.md

 ```

-Note that multiple testing correction is not straightforward in this data set because there is a huge excess of tests where P value is 1.
+Note that multiple testing correction is not straightforward in this data set because there is a huge excess of tests where the P-value is 1.
 We applied the 1-sided robust FDR correction method ([Pounds and Cheng, 2006](https://academic.oup.com/bioinformatics/article/22/16/1979/208386)) for tests where `P < 0.99`:

 ```r